oliverde8/comfyBundle/README.md

 other storage solution.

 Configurations are stored by paths which allows them to be grouped when creating an interface to edit them.
+See Easy Admin integration [here](https://github.com/oliverde8/comfyEasyAdminBundle)

-It also allows saving multiple values per config key, these are called scopes.
-By default a `default` scope and a scope per locale is created, locale scopes inherits values of the default scope.
+It also allows saving multiple values per config key, these are called **scopes**.
+By default there is a `default` scope and a scope per locale, locale scopes inherits values of the default scope.
+Scopes have levels.
+For example "French for France" inherits values from "French".
+So both "French for Canada" and "French for France" can be configured at once.

-Comfy loves:heart: symfony 4.4+ with it's autowiring.
+Each config is a unique service that can be autowired; yes Comfy loves:heart: symfony 4.4+ with it's autowiring.

-## Principle

-There is one service per configuration, so to get a config we need inject that configuration service, so to fetch multiple configurations we need to inject multiple services.

-**Scope** allows configurations to easily differ; for example if the title of the website is configurable we would like it to differ between locales.

 ## Usage